 13.03: Participation of Department Employees

-13.04: Public Access to C.I.U.
-Report
+13.04: Public Access to CIU Report

 13.01: Introduction

-(1) The Department shall have a Case Investigation Unit (C.I.U.) within the Central office of the Department.
-The C.I.U. shall conduct internal reviews of all Department and contracted casework provider agency cases involving the death of any child who was
+(1) The Department shall have a Case Investigation Unit (CIU) within the Central office of the Department.
+The CIU shall conduct internal reviews of all Department and contracted casework provider agency cases involving the death or near fatality of any child who was:

 (a) a member of a family with an open case; or

 (b) a member of a family being investigated as a result of a M.G.L. c.
-119, § 51A report received prior to the child’s death; or
+119, § 51A report received prior to the child’s death or near fatality; or

-(c) a member of a family who had an open case within the six months preceding the child’s death; or
+(c) a member of a family who had an open case within the six months preceding the child’s death or near fatality; or

-(d) a member of a family who had a supported 51A report, but a case was not open for services, within the six months proceeding the child’s death.
+(d) a member of a family who had a supported 51A report, but a case was not open for services, within the six months preceding the child’s death or near fatality.

-The C.I.U. shall also conduct case investigations on any case which does not fall within the criteria in 110 CMR 13.01 (a) through (d), if requested to do so by the Commissioner.
+The CIU shall also conduct case investigations on any case which does not fall within the criteria in 110 CMR 13.01 (a) through (d), if requested to do so by the Commissioner.

-(2) The purpose of each C.I.U. investigation shall be to determine:
+(2) The purpose of each CIU investigation shall be to determine:

-(a) the circumstances surrounding the child's death;
+(a) the circumstances surrounding the child's death or near fatality;

-(b) if the child’s death has any implications for the Department’s policy, regulations, training and/or contracted service resources; and
+(b) if the child’s death or near fatality has any implications for the Department’s policy, regulations, training and/or contracted service resources; and

-(c) if case management activities and other services provided to the deceased child and her/his family were adequate appropriate and complied with Department policy and regulations.
+(c) if case management activities and other services provided to the child and her/his family were adequate, appropriate and complied with Department policy and regulations.

 13.02: Procedures